 This command will attempt to write a new boot sector on the hard disk if Windows detects damage.
 This happens in cases where an older version of Windows or a non-compatible operating system such as Linux was installed.
-This command comes handy when there is a possibility that your boot sector may have been overwritten by another operating system installation or malware, or the boot sector itself is damaged.
+This command comes handy when there is a possibility that another operating system installation or malware may have overwritten your boot sector, or the boot sector itself is damaged.

 If you are getting an error such as Boot Manager is Missing, then the BOOTREC /RebuildBcd command may be able to resolve it.
 Using this command can also restore boot entries for older versions of Windows if you have a dual boot configuration.

-If BOOTREC /RebuildBcd does not work, then Microsoft recommends you back up your BCD (Boot Configuration Data) store, then run the BOOTREC /RebuildBcd command again.
+If BOOTREC /RebuildBcd does not work, then Microsoft recommends you back up your BCD (Boot Configuration Data) store, then rerun the BOOTREC /RebuildBcd command.